Shicheng Guo

 Dr. Shicheng Guo

-I earned my Ph.D. at Fudan University in 2014 under Prof. Li Jin, with the support of Prof. Jiucun Wang and Prof. Momiao Xiong.
-I completed postdoctoral training at the University of Texas Health Science Center at Houston (2014–2015) and the University of California, San Diego (2015–2017), where I contributed to landmark studies of the human PBMC methylome, the silkworm methylome, hepatocellular and pancreatic cancer methylomes, CD4+ methylomes in rheumatoid arthritis, and tissue-of-origin mapping from cell-free circulating DNA methylation.
+Genomics & epigenomics at scale.
+In postdoctoral training at the University of Texas Health Science Center at Houston (2014–2015) and the University of California, San Diego (2015–2017), I contributed to landmark studies of the human PBMC methylome, the silkworm methylome, hepatocellular and pancreatic cancer methylomes, CD4+ methylomes in rheumatoid arthritis, and tissue-of-origin mapping from cell-free circulating DNA methylation — turning genomic and epigenomic signal into diagnosis, prognosis, and biomarkers.

 Focus today

 Across my career I have applied case-control, pedigree-based linkage, association, and transmission disequilibrium analyses under additive, dominant, recessive, and compound-heterozygous models — with mixed-model correction for population structure and relatedness, multi-phenotype joint analysis, and causal inference — to find and validate disease genes.
+That statistical-genetics foundation is what I now scale with AI and agentic systems.

 Connect